cqzou/genagent/README.md

 ]

 print("\nAttempting structured output with mod_gen...")
-# You might need to specify a model that is good at following formatting instructions (e.g., JSON output if prompted for it)
-# and ensure your LLM provider and model are correctly configured (e.g., API keys).
+# mod_gen now uses environment defaults if not specified
 structured_output = mod_gen(
-    modules=instruction_modules,
-    provider='oai',  # or 'ant', ensure API keys are set in your environment model='gpt-3.5-turbo' # Example model, choose one appropriate for your provider and task )
+    modules=instruction_modules
+    # provider and model will use environment defaults
+)

 if structured_output: